-Program of test.-For testing purposes stop watches are divided into two classes; namely timers and combination watches (watch and stop watch).
-The test for both classes consists in a preliminary examination to determine how well the sweep hand returns to zero at the "flyback" and a series of timing runs with the watch in the horizontal, dial-up position, and at ordinary room temperature of approximately 25° C (77° F).
-The watch is wound at the beginning of each period of the test, which covers the following intervals:
+Program of test.-For testing purposes stop watches are divided into two classes; namely, timers and combination watches (watch and stop watch).
+The test for both classes consists of a preliminary examination to determine how well the sweep hand returns to zero at the "flyback" and of 20 timing runs with the watch in the horizontal, dial-up position, and at ordinary room temperature.
+The watch is wound only at the beginning of the test, which covers the following intervals: